 General Community Use Purpose or use as Development to facilitate The following purpose or uses are permitted by this Plan of Management on land categorized as a general community use.
-The Plan of Management will allow and facilitate a) Land that is suitable for i.
+The Plan of Management will allow and facilitate development for the purposes that would benefit the social, community, and cultural welfare of the community, including: a) Land that is suitable for i.
 Providing affordable residential accommodation for: Seniors Persons with a disability Development for the purposes of housing for seniors and persons with a disability Water saving initiatives such as stormwater harvesting, rain gardens and swales.
 Energy saving initiatives such as solar lights and solar panels Locational, directional and regulatory signage b) Environmental protection works including tree planting and erosion control measures and landscaping commensurate to the reserve.